IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/README.md

 ```

 The class returns predictions in the same order in which they are provided.
 It supports one or multiple samples to forecasts.
-In this library, we refers to the validation set as the space in which the ensembler will find the nearest elements to the generic test sample.
+In this library, we refers to the neighbours-set as the space in which the ensembler will find the nearest elements to the generic test sample.